dbrgn/pyxtra/README.md

 Installation
 ------------

+If you want to get the latest stable version, visit the [download page](https://github.com/gwrtheyrn/pyxtra/downloads) instead of downloading the current source.

 1. Prerequisites: You need to install python>=2.5 and tk

 2. Install dependencies.
 If you haven't got pip installed, use `easy_install` instead.